Call us on 0800 666 444

 Invest in strong and durable double glazed doors – As the main and easiest entrance to your home, it is important that your front and back doors are strong and able to withstand force.
 Investing in doors made from strong materials with smart locks is one of the best steps towards preventing damage and unwanted entry to the home.
 Security doesn’t mean that you need to miss out on style though, as there are many material options that can give you protection while not compromising the exterior of your home.
 Composite doors and PVC-U doors require very little maintenance as there is no flaking, fading or rusting.
 Composite doors are made from a strong blend of materials to ensure a strong door when it’s needed the most.
 You could also still enjoy aluminium and wood designs, with the same security as well as toughened glass to ensure style that’s secure.

-Swap single glazing for double or triple glazing – As well as making your home warmer during the winter months, double and triple glazing provides extra security to your home by using tougher and more secure glass.
-With triple glazing, a toughened centre pane is installed which provides additional strength and eliminates the risk of random breakages due to heat build-up.
+Swap single glazing for double glazing or comfort glass – As well as making your home warmer during the winter months, double glazing and comfort glass provides extra security to your home by using tougher and more secure glass.
+With comfort glass, an extra laminated layer is installed which provides additional strength and eliminates the risk of random breakages due to heat build-up.
 By having tougher windows, there is less chance of being able to break through or sliding out a weak pane.

 Install a high gate – Higher gates and fences will make it more difficult for an intruder to gain access to your property, especially your back garden and shed.
 Make sure you invest in strong wood or metal that won’t buckle in strong weather or with weight.
 By introducing as many obstacles as possible between the intruder and your home, you make their job much harder and the chances of a quick opportunistic burglary much more difficult.